material-shell/material-shell/README.md

 1. The first workspace will be used to view and refer to this README.md file.
 The 2nd, 3rd,..
 10th will be used for Material-Shell practice.
 2. In the first workspace, click on the tiling icon in the upper right corner.
 Click on `Tweak available layout`.
-3. Turn off all layout styles except 'floating'.
-Floating layout  mimics traditional floating windows behaviors.
+3. Turn off all layout styles except `Float`.
+4. Remember that you can return to workspace one, this README file, by using `Super+1`.
-4. To open a second work space, click on the `+` on the left side of the screen, or use `Super+s`.
+5. To open a second workspace, click on the `+` on the left side of the screen, or use or `Super+0`.
-5. Turn on the first 6 tiling choices on, e.g., `Maximize, Split ...
+6. Turn on the first 6 tiling choices on, e.g., `Maximize, Split ...
 Half vertical`.
-Turn off the remaining, especially `Float`.
+Turn off the remaining layouts, especially `Float`.
 Click on `Confirm layouts` to save.
-6. Click on the tiling icon again and select `Split` from the list of layouts.
+7. Click on the tiling icon again and select `Split` from the list of layouts.
 Increase the number of layouts to `4`.
-7. Use `Super+x` bring open App Launcher and then open a terminal window.
+8. Use `Super+x` bring open App Launcher and then open a terminal window.
 Do this 4 times.
 There should 4 (Split) windows on the desktop.
-8. Execute a command in each terminal instance so that they are are distinguishable from each other, e.g. ls, nano, man ls, ping --help.
+9. Execute a command in each terminal instance so that they are are distinguishable from each other, e.g. ls, nano, man ls, ping --help.
-9. Use `Super+0` to open another workspace, and then open two applications e.g. an  email client and Libre Writer.
+10. Use `Super+0` to open another workspace, and then open two applications e.g. an  email client and Libre Writer.
-10. Use `Super+0` to open another workspace, and then open an image editor.
+11. Use `Super+End` to open another workspace, and then open an image editor.

 Practice

-9. Cycle through the tiling layouts using `Super+Spacebar`.
+1. Cycle through the tiling layouts using `Super+Spacebar`.
 Notice that the tiling-layout icon updates to represent the current layout.
-10. Experiment with keyboard shortcuts below including opening applications in their own workspaces, moving the focus, moving a window, and resizing a window.
+2. Experiment with keyboard shortcuts, including:
+	Opening applications in their own workspaces
+	Moving the focus within a workspace, to another workspace, and if applicable, to another monitor.
+	Moving a window within a workspace, to another workspace, and if applicable, to another monitor.
+	Resize a window.

 Take note of the following: